CAGED Chord Forms

 Beginner Guitar Chords

 I do not recommend that beginner guitarists start with the CAGED system.
 If you’re just getting started with playing guitar and need to learn the basics, then focus on open position chords and simple moveable chord shapes like power chords.
-For more information, please visit my beginner guitar page which features free guitar lessons for newbies.
+For more information, please visit my free beginner guitar lessons page.

 Advanced Guitar Chords